| | By Andrew Fielding Golf greens are disaster areas

 Royal Holloway University, London, is studying golf courses, and the effects

+they have on the local and wider environment.
 As for the golfers, the quality of a green is determined

 by how true and smooth the putting surface is.
 This affects the way the